 Peer-relative scores, weakest to strongest

-RENK Group AG designs and manufactures propulsion and transmission systems, primarily for military and naval applications.
+RENK Group AG designs and manufactures propulsion systems, focusing primarily on the defense sector.

 Break down R3NK.DE's position across all dimensions with the full interactive tool.